tuxsoft/WeatherStation/README.md

 *`wee_extensions --install tuxsoft3dp.zip`*

-I have choosen to also implement Weatherflow V40 protocol since that should provide ready to use software solutions, in particular I am investigating weeWx.
+I have chosen to also implement Weatherflow V40 protocol since that should provide ready to use software solutions, in particular I am investigating weeWx.

 ![WeatherFlow](https://weatherflow.github.io/SmartWeather/api/udp/v40/)